-100 HISTORY OF THE UNITED STATES TO 1877
+100 HISTORY OF THE UNITED STATES TO 1877 3 UNITS UC, CSU, Associate Degree Applicable

-Departmental Recommendation: ENGL 101.
-Lecture: Minimum 48 hours per semester
+Departmental Recommendation: ENGL 101

 This is an introductory survey course of American History from the pre-Columbian period to the end of the Reconstruction Era in 1877.
 Students are introduced to key issues and developments of the period as America shifts its economic, political, technological and cultural base from a predominantly dependent agrarian colonial society to an independent urban, industrial nation.